SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 ##### Versioning

-The DataMiner Application Framework includes a versioning system that allows different versions of the same application to exist simultaneously.
+The DataMiner Low-Code Apps include a versioning system that allows different versions of the same application to exist simultaneously.
 These different versions can be accessed via the versions panel of the application, which also allows the versions to be edited.

 When you create a new application, a first draft version of that application is created.
 That version can then be published, i.e. made accessible to end users.
 Each time the published version of an application is edited, a new draft version will be created.
 Draft versions are meant to be used as prototypes for testing purposes.